 Why?
 Because this little corner of Uzbekistan seems to be home to some of the finest bakers you’ll ever see.
 Plus, you can ogle and point at them through the glass window while they burn their fingers so you can have a tasty grain-based treat, such as a beef samsa or simple non bread.

 Where?
-In the corridor between the fish pavilion and the vegetable pavilion.
+In the corridor between the fish pavilion and the vegetable pavilion as well as at the canal-side entrance to the market.

 Why?
-Because your mouth will water at the taste of meaty log-fires, and Rubeņi does us all a great service, masking the smell of blood and bomži (Latvian hobos, typicallly drunk and/or disorderly).
+Because your mouth will water at the taste of meaty log-fires, and Rubeņi does us all a great service, masking the smell of blood and bomži (Latvian hobos, typically drunk and/or disorderly).

 Where?
-The Rubeņi stand in the meat pavilion.
+The Rubeņi stand at the Riga Central Market meat pavilion.

 Svēte organic bread